Get Started- Your First Actor Headshot

 If you want to be a working actor- All of this grooming needs to be done ahead of time, and as an ongoing routine if you are to be ready for an audition or job.

 Discuss clothing with your child's manager/agent.
 Every rep has specific requests- what they do and do not like.
 Certain hair-dos, preferred poses...Some may prefer a simple look, others may require you to have several looks.
 Always ask before you shoot.
-You can also look at the choices my clients made.

 Get sleep and eat a good breakfast before your shoot!
 Bring water, and a healthy snack.
 Perhaps a protein shake drink.